 If you aren't too concerned about the privacy of the queried URLs, and you can tolerate the latency induced by a network request, consider using the Lookup API because it's easier to use.

-The Update API lets your client applications download hashed versions of the unsafe lists for storage in a local database, and check them locally.
+The Update API lets your client applications download and store hashed versions of the unsafe lists in a local database, and check them locally.
 Only if a match is found in the local database does the client need to send a request to the Web Risk servers to verify whether the URL is included on the unsafe lists.
-This is more complex to implement than the Lookup API, but enables local lookups in most cases so it's faster.
+This API is more complex to implement than the Lookup API, but enables local lookups in most cases so it's faster.

 - Privacy: You exchange data with the server infrequently (only after a local hash prefix match) and using hashed URLs, so the server never knows the actual URLs queried by the clients.